ucl-isd/moodle-mod_coursework/README.md

 Defining roles
 ===============

 Coursework allows institutions to define their permissions unique to their institution.
-If you wish for help setting these up please contact moodle@rvc.ac.uk
+If you wish for help setting these up please contact moodle-coursework@jiscmail.ac.uk

 Configuration
 =============